-A study of the basic principles and theories involved in the world politics and the factors which shape the foreign policy of nations.
-Emphasis will be given to some problem areas such as the Middle East, the Soviet Union, China, the United States and other areas.
+This course focuses on a study of the basic principles and theories involved in the world politics and the factors which shape the foreign policy of nations.
+Emphasis will be given to some problem areas such as the Middle East, the Soviet Union, China, the United States, and other areas.
 International morality, international law, international organization, and the distribution of economic and military power will also be among the topics discussed.
-The final examination will be made on alternative models in the future world order.